 More from GFC, Below

 Depending on your previous job and experience, it could be the perfect set up for you to do freelance work.
 Take a few one-time jobs or short contracts whenever you feel like working.
 There are dozens of freelance sites out there or you can browse Craigslist to find any opportunities.

 Consider Temporary Jobs

-Another great option for retirees are temporary jobs.
+Another great option for retirees is temporary jobs.
 When you take on a temporary job you are filling in for other professionals.
-These job placements can last anywhere from a few days to a few weeks to a few months and can even in some situations turn into a full time position.
-Taking on temporary positions can be especially great for those who love to travel and those retires who live in two different locations during the year.
+These job placements can last anywhere from a few days to a few weeks to a few months and can even in some situations turn into a full-time position.
+Taking on temporary positions can be especially great for those who love to travel and those retirees who live in two different locations during the year.

 Thanks to the Internet, starting your own shop or business has never been easier.
 If you enjoy making things or have something to sell, you can create an Etsy shop or sell some stuff on eBay, or you can go the traditional route and either have a storefront or sell your stuff at farmer’s markets or craft shows.

 One of the best things about selling stuff online is you are allowed to work whenever you want.
 There is no set schedule.
 If you don’t want to sell anything or make your crafts, then you can put a hold on the orders.